About Texas Children's Cancer and Hematology Centers

 Groundbreaking Research and Innovative Therapies

-- As a recognized leader in clinical and laboratory research in pediatric hematology and oncology, we lead the fields in translating break-through research findings from the laboratory into the clinic.
+As a recognized leader in clinical and laboratory research in pediatric hematology and oncology, we translate break-through research findings from the laboratory into the clinic.

 - The Bone Marrow Transplant Program / Stem Cell Transplant Program has the largest pediatric transplant unit in the southwest.
 As one of the premier stem cell and BMT programs in the United States, the program expanded the availability of bone marrow transplant donors, which allows an increasing number of patients to receive potentially curative bone marrow transplants